HannahCalich/PhysMove/README.md

 ## Usage

-All of the information you need to apply the PhysMove methods can be found in our accompanying manuscript and package vignette, available here:
+All of the information you need to apply the PhysMove methods can be found in our accompanying manuscript and vignettes, which are available here:

 ```r
 library(PhysMove)

 browseVignettes("PhysMove")
 ```

 Current Version: 1.0.0
 Last updated: June, 2023